BurendoUK/burendo-handbook-public/docs/static-menu/contribute.md

 # Contributor guide

 One of the founding principles of [The Burendo Handbook](intro.md) is that it is open to anyone to contribute.
 We try to make the process as simple as possible to do this, while still keeping some form of quality control on the contributions.

-## Contributions from outside Burendo

 We welcome contributions in certains areas from outside of Burendo.
 As the purpose of the Handbook is to be the voice of the Burendoers, most of the content comes from inside the company, however for any mistakes you spot, please feel free to fork the [public content repo](https://github.com/BurendoUK/burendo-handbook-public) and raise a Pull Request for us to review.
 The rest of this guide will concentrate on **contributions from inside Burendo**.

+This guide is structured as below:

+1. [Common actions](#common-actions) - the actions you need to perform to make _any_ changes
+1. [Specific actions](#specific-actions) - the actions you need to perform to add different types of changes (i.e. blog, new documents, editing documents)
+    - [Create a new document in a new folder](#create-a-new-document-in-a-new-folder) - create a new section in the main Handbook menu.
+    - [Create a new document in an existing folder](#create-a-new-document-in-an-existing-folder) - create a new page on the Handbook.
+    - [Edit an existing document](#edit-an-existing-document) - edit a page that currently exists in the Handbook.
+    - [Create a new blog](#create-a-new-blog) - create a new blog entry on the Handbook.
+1. [Write your contribution](#write-your-contribution-and-submit-changes) - add your contribution text using markdown syntax
+1. [Finalise your contribution](#finalise-your-contribution) - the actions you need to do to get your contribution live

+&nbsp; <!-- Adds a new line  -->
+# Common actions

+The below actions will need to be done in order to make any contributions to the Handbook.
+Some things are one-time only so if you have contributed before, you can skip these steps.

+&nbsp; <!-- Adds a new line  -->
-## Create a GitHub account
+## Create a GitHub account (one-time)

-If you have not done this already you need to create yourself a GitHub account.
+If you have not done this before you need to create yourself a GitHub account.
 In order to do this go to [GitHub's website](https://github.com/), click *"Sign Up"* and create a new account.
 You will need to use 2FA for the account and can set up now or will be prompted to later.

+&nbsp; <!-- Adds a new line  -->
-### Request access for content changes
+## Request access for content changes (one-time)

 In order to get access to add or edit content: